Local Expansion Mechanisms for Quantum-Scale Wormholes: Introduction

+Nonetheless, another hypothetical origin for microscopic wormholes lies in the quantum structure of spacetime itself: In the \emph{quantum foam} picture, see \cite{Wheeler:1957qf,Carlip:2023qf}, Planck scale fluctuations render the geometry highly irregular rather than smooth.
+Within such a framework, significantly fewer restrictions are currently known regarding their potential applications in the construction of causality violating configurations.
+Accordingly, it has been conjectured that microscopic wormholes may spontaneously emerge from the foam\footnote{We also refer to \cite{Stojkovic:2020form} for a related discussion on microscopic wormhole formation.} and, given an appropriate amplification mechanism, hypothetically be enlarged to a macroscopic size \cite{Roman:1993wh,Visser:1996wh}.
+In this work, we adopt this heuristic paradigm of the quantum foam to motivate the possibility of wormhole formation at the Planck scale. \\

-Altogether, various theoretical frameworks, ranging from quantum field theory on noncommutative spacetimes to quantum gravity models that yield a quantum foam structure of spacetime, plausibly admit the formation of wormhole-like structures at the Planck scale.
-However, these configurations are expected to be relatively short-lived.
-Considering our example of QEIs, these bounds only permit negative energy densities over limited time scales.
-Hence, beyond the challenge of enlarging a Planck scale wormhole to a macroscopic size, there exists the complementary problem of maintenance, i.e. sustaining the wormhole over a controlled finite time interval. \\
+Moreover, spacetime geometry is expected to become noncommutative around the Planck scale, at least effectively \cite{FMB:2023nc}.
+For such noncommutative spacetime models, there exist analogous constraints to the QEI \eqref{eq1}, see \cite{GM:2025ncqei}.
+These constraints suggest that negative energy densities are similarly permitted only over finite time scales.
+Hence, beyond the challenge of enlarging a Planck scale wormhole to a macroscopic size, this poses the additional problem of maintenance, i.e. sustaining the wormhole over a controlled finite time interval. \\

 Specific mechanisms that primarily address the enlargement of microscopic wormholes, including both natural and artificial scenarios, have already been explored in the literature.
 Regarding a natural possibility, Roman \cite{Roman:1993wh} suggested that Planck scale physics in the early universe could have produced primordial wormholes, with cosmic inflation subsequently serving as a natural mechanism to enlarge them to macroscopic size.
 It was then shown that, in this setting, wormholes embedded in a cosmological de Sitter background exhibit positive energy densities at sufficiently late times, and that pointwise violations of the weak energy condition (WEC) at the throat decrease with time \cite{Roman:1993wh}.
 Alternatively, false vacuum bubbles, see \cite{KSSM:1981fvb,BGG:1987fvb}, offer a potential laboratory mechanism by which said advanced civilization could artificially enlarge a pre-existing, quantum-produced wormhole.
 More specifically, a false vacuum bubble consists of a compact nonvacuum region (the false vacuum), bounded by a thin domain wall and embedded in an exterior true vacuum spacetime \cite{BGG:1987fvb}.
 To exterior observers the solution appears as a Schwarzschild black hole, whereas interior observers perceive a closed inflating universe \cite{BGG:1987fvb}. \\